nikogura/secrets/README.md

     [dbt] secrets <verb> -s

+## Fetching Secrets with the IAM Realm

+From an EC2 machine, run:

+    [dbt] secrets fetch -r <team>-<role>

-### Fetching Secrets in K8s
+## Fetching Secrets with the Kubernetes Realm

 From within a pod in the appropriate Namespace in K8s, run:

-    [dbt] secrets fetch -si <cluster> -r <team>-<role>
+    [dbt] secrets fetch -i <cluster> -r <team>-<role>

-Fetching Secrets with TLS Auth
+## Fetching Secrets with the TLS Realm

-    secrets fetch -sr <team>-<role>-<environment>
+    [dbt] secrets fetch -r <team>-<role>-<environment>

-TLS Authed  Hosts need to suffix the role name with the environment name.
-It's annoying, but that's the way the TLS auth backend was written by Hashicorp.
+This is one area where idiosyncracies of the Vault backend storage still persist.
+All SoftLayer Hosts use TLS authentication.
+Vault stores TLS secrets in a way that requires a suffix of the Environment name.
+It's annoying, but that's the way it was written by HashiCorp.
 Blame Mitch not me.
-Or if you think up a way around it, submit a PR. :D
+Or if you think up a way around it, fix it :D

+## Fetching Secrets using LDAP

+`secrets fetch -r <policy> -t <team> -k <secret>`

+The `policy` is a Vault policy that must be manually configured by a Vault admin.
+If this policy is missing, you will be able to authenticate to Vault with LDAP (if you have LDAP authentication configured on your Vault instance), but you will not be able to retrieve any secrets.

+The `secret` is `<secret_key>\<environment>`, as specified in your Managed Secrets configuration file.

-### Fetch returning a single key from the Secret
+## Fetch returning a single key from the Secret in a formatted presentation for stdout

-    [dbt] secrets fetch -s -r <team>-<role> -k <key>
+   Append `-k <key>`

-Fetch returning a single key from the Secret returning just the raw value associated with that key
+## Fetch returning a single key from the Secret returning the unformatted raw value

-    [dbt] secrets fetch -s -r <team>-<role> -k <key> -f raw
+   Append `-k <key> -f raw`

-Exec With Secrets in K8s
+## Executing A Command With Secrets

+This example is for k8s.
+Other realms are similar to `fetch` syntax, above

-    [dbt] secrets exec -si <cluster name> -r <team>-<role> <program to exec>
+    [dbt] secrets exec -i <cluster name> -r <team>-<role> '<program to exec>'

 Your secrets will appear in ENV to be consumed by the program you have supplied as the final argument to the command.

-Exec With Secrets with TLS Auth
+## A note on default LDAP auth

+The `secrets` tool will attempt to authenticate you via your personal LDAP credentials if it cannot do so via k8s, tls, or iam.
+In an interactive shell during development, this is cool, but when used in an automated fashion, it will cause your script to hang (or exit), waiting for an LDAP password that will never arrive.
+You can turn off the LDAP auth attempt in a script with the 'silent' switch:

+    [dbt] secrets <verb> -s

+which can be combined with the `-r` or `-i` switches for tls and k8s realm types, respectively:

-    [dbt] secrets exec -sr <team>-<role>-<environment> <program to exec>
+    [dbt] secrets exec -sr <team>-<role>-<environment> '<program to exec>'

-Your secrets will appear in ENV to be consumed by the program you have supplied as the final argument to the command.

 Debugging Secret Access